SmithBWare89/project-canvas/readme.md

 - Added headline with adjectives to describe who I am
 - Added sub-header with animated text to show various adjectives
 - Animations will loop through once upon screen load
-- Caused keyframes & animation to cease when under 768px screen size due to the colors not blending well with the background on mobile size
+- Disabled keyframes & animation to when under 768px screen size due to the colors not blending well with the background on mobile size
-- Word swipe animation inspiration, format, and initial style: [https://codepen.io/EricPorter/pen/JjPmOOb]
+- Added word carousel

 ##### V0.3 - Added About Me
 - Established About Me